SimonPadbury/bst-child/README.md

 (1.)
 You can't put your styles in this file (style.css).
 Put them in css/bst-child.css

 (2.)
 Since downloads of BST from GitHub will be in a folder named 'bst-master', therefore in the CSS comment header above I have put 'Template: bst-master'.
-If the BST Plus root folder has a different name, then you must make the SAME change to the Template line in the CSS comment above.
+If the BST root folder has a different name, then you must make the SAME change to the Template line in the CSS comment above.

 (3.)
 You can make this child theme your own by simply: